Battle of Tarakan (1942): Sinking of Minesweepers W-13 & W-14

 Ignoring Sakaguchi's warning, at 12:00, six minesweepers of the 11th and 30th Minesweeper Division promptly set out and approached the Mengacu Channel to sweep the port area for mines.
 As soon as Minesweeper W-13 changed its course toward Lingkas, the Karoengan batteries opened fire from a distance of about 2 km.
 By the time they fired the third salvo, W-13 had received a direct hit at midships near the waterline; W-14 now began to fire back and both ships increase their speed heading towards Lingkas.

 After the second hit, W-13 received another hit near the bridge and began to turn towards the port.
 The ship took evasive action to avoid the gunfire, before stopping for a moment.
 As W-13 tried to head back, its rudder had seemed to be out of order, directing it continuously to the port in the direction of Lingkas.
 When W-13 began to take evasive action, the Dutch turned their artilleries on W-14.
 Immediately, the minesweeper received continuous hits at the bridge, midships and stern.
-Before long, a shell managed to hit the ship's depth charges, causing a massive explosion that tore W-14 near the mizzenmast, while another blew off one of the ship's 120 mm gun.
+Before long, a shell managed to hit the ship's depth charges, causing a massive explosion that tore W-14 near the mizzenmast, while another blew off one of the ship's 120 mm guns.

 Despite the damage, W-14 now turned and steamed at full speed towards the Karoengan battery, its one gun still firing.
 As it came near Cape Mengacu, a column of water was thrown up at the waterline, indicating that the minesweeper might have hit a mine.
 At 12:05, W-14 finally sank, bow first, near the shores at Cape Mengacu.
 Soon, the Karoengan battery immediately re-focused their fire on W-13, which still seemed to be heading to Lingkas.
 As the minesweeper began to slow down, Dutch fire began to become more accurate; shells hit the ship's bridge, destroyed one of its guns and caused massive fires aboard.
 W-13 eventually listed to port and began to go down from the bow, before finally sinking at 12:15.

 In addition to the two minesweepers, the Karoengan battery also sank a Japanese landing craft.
 Since mines had been laid in the narrow waters of the engagement site, other Japanese ships could not swiftly rescue the survivors.
 Commander of the 11th Minesweeper Division, Cdr.
 Wakito Yamakuma was killed along with 156 others, while 53 sailors from both ships survived.
 The remaining four minesweepers withdrew under order.
 Kanauji's troops, hindered by poor communication and cumbered advance, had only managed to seize the Karoengan battery at 17:10 on 13 January, a day after de Waal surrendered.